hashicorp/terraform-provider-aws/aws/internal/namevaluesfilters/README.md

 The `namevaluesfilters` package is designed to provide a consistent interface for handling AWS resource filtering.

-This package instead implements a single `NameValuesFilters` type, which covers all filter handling logic such as merging filters via functions on the single type.
+This package implements a single `NameValuesFilters` type, which covers all filter handling logic, such as merging filters, via functions on the single type.
 The underlying implementation is compatible with Go operations such as `len()`.

 Full documentation for this package can be found on [GoDoc](https://godoc.org/github.com/terraform-providers/terraform-provider-aws/aws/internal/namevaluesfilters).